Skip to main content

 AI cannot recover detail that was never captured.
 A 600 DPI flatbed scan gives the AI 16× more data than a 150 DPI phone snap.

-It tells you the photo's condition, what damage was detected, and which tools are recommended.
+It tells you the photo's condition, what damage was detected, which tools are safe, optional, or blocked, and whether conservation guidance applies.
 This saves unnecessary steps and sets expectations.

 3. 3Follow the recommended tool order